cablelabs/docsis-ns3/doc/source/service-flow-configuration.rst

 Besides the setting of rate shaping parameters, optional overrides on some configuration parameters in the DualQueueCoupledAqm or QueueProtection models is possible.
-In general, users may use the typical ns-3 configuration techniques to configure non-default values on ns-3 Attribute values in the DualQueue and QueueProtection models, which are applied when a new object is instantiated.
-Following instantiation, however, the configuration of some ASF and SF parameters offers the opportunitity to override the initially instantiated configuration.
+While its possible to use the typical ns-3 configuration techniques to configure non-default values on ns-3 Attribute values in the DualQueue and QueueProtection models, which are applied when a new object is instantiated, it is recommended instead to use the ServiceFlow or AggregateServiceFlow configuration mechanism.
+Following instantiation, the configuration of some ASF and SF parameters offers the opportunitity to override the initially instantiated configuration.
 This is done by selectively changing the value of the following options away from their default value.